 During Navratri, Goddess Durga is worshipped in nine forms.
 The first form of Goddess Durga – Maa Shailputri is worshipped on the first day of Navratri.
 Goddess Parvati took rebirth as the daughter of Lord Himalayas and was known as Shailputri.
 In Sanskrit, Shail means mountain and hence, Goddess Parvati was known as Shailputri (daughter of the mountain).
+Expert Vedic astrologers at Astroyogi could guide you on how to perform Navratri Poojas based on a detailed horoscope analysis.

 Ma Bhagwati in her previous birth was the daughter of Daksha Prajapati and her name was Sati.
 She was married to Lord Shiva but in a ceremony organised by Daksha, she self immolated in the yogic fire as she couldn’t bear the insult meted out to her husband by her father in that ceremony.
 When she was reborn, she incarnated herself as Goddess Parvati, the daughter of the Parvat Raj Himalayas.
 Like her previous birth, she got married to Lord Shiva during this birth as well.
 She is the first and the most significant among the Nava Durgas worshipped during Navratri.